Stem Cell Therapy for Knees at RMI

-At RMI, we augment BMAC with a proprietary, pliable tissue allograft (transplant) derived from human placental amnion, which functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
+At RMI, we augment BMAC with a pliable tissue allograft (transplant) developed by Dr. Riordan.
+It is derived from human placental amnion, which functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
 It contains 108 different growth factors including more than 10 times the amount of WNT-4 and and more than 60 times the amount of prostaglandin as competing products.

 Prostaglandin inhibits inflammation, which occurs after injury and marks the beginning of the healing process.
 The faster we can tame this inflammation, the sooner the body can move on to the next phase of healing, regeneration.